The solution to both starts in the South.

 It’s All About Us

 Now more than ever, we live in a human-centered world.
-We’ve altered 97 percent of all land on the planet.
-With our population approaching eight billion, humans are all that matter, it seems.
+With our population approaching eight billion, humans are all that matter on this planet, it seems.
 We’ve even coined a new geologic epoch for ourselves: the Anthropocene.